Na h-Òganaich: History

 Margaret MacLeod was a Gold Medallist at the Royal National Mòd in Oban in 1970, aged 22.
 Early in 1971, following a concert in Dunoon where Mod singer Margaret MacLeod first met guitarist Noel Eadie.
 She told Eadie that her brother Donnie was learning guitar, so a decision was made to form a trio.
 The MacLeods' parents had come from the Outer Hebrides and their mother’s sister, music teacher Annie MacKenzie, had spoken to them about the little-known "Melbost Bard" Murdo Macfarlane.
 A friend from the Isle of Lewis, Donnie MacLean, was working with the BBC and introduced them to recordings of Macfarlane.

 The trio entered the Folk group at the Royal National Mòd in Stirling in October 1971, performed two of Macfarlane's songs Mhorag leat Shiubhlainn and Oran Cladaich and won the competition.

 In April 1972, the group were selected by viewers of the light entertainment programme Se Ur Beatha to represent Scotland at Pan-Celtic Festival in Killarney, Ireland.
 Eadie was injured in a car crash and Stuart Harrison stood in.
 They performed another of Macfarlane's songs Mi le m' Uillinn and won the New Song competition.
 By December 1972 they were readying to release as a LP.
 They went on to have engagements throughout the Celtic Language speaking world: in England, Canada, Wales and Brittany.

 The group recorded three albums for the Beltona Sword label, a branch of Decca Records - The Great Gaelic Sound of Na h-Òganaich (1972), Gael Force Three (1973) and Scot-Free (1975).

-The MacLeods played as Na h-Òganaich in Ottowa, Canada in 1975.
+The MacLeods played as Na h-Òganaich in Ottawa, Canada in 1975.